Berkeley-CS61B/website-sp24/labs/lab09/index.md

 really need to know automata theory or what cellular automaton is exactly, but the Game of Life is meant to be an example of how cells change over time.
 It is a zero-player game, with the world existing as an infinite, two-dimensional grid of cells.
-Each cell can either be alive or dead, with the status of each cell changing at each timestep, dependent on the status of its 8 neighbors (we'll go more into the rules later).
+Each cell can either be alive or dead, with the status of each cell changing at each time step, dependent on the status of its 8 neighbors (we'll go more into the rules later).
 An example of what the game looks like is shown below:

 ![game_of_life_pulsar](img/game_of_life_pulsar.gif){: style="height: 250px;" }

-The evolutions are based on the initial state.
+Future generations in the game are dependent on the initial state.
 The initial state will effectively act as a "seed" for what future states will look like.
 For this lab, the initial state can be generated with a random seed, or it can be provided in the form of a file.

 ## Implementation

 Before we get started, please take this time to go through the `GameOfLife` file.
-It's important to familiarize yourself with the current code before you start working with it.
+It's important to familiarize yourself with the current code before you start working with it (especially the variables that have been provided to you).

 Here are also a couple of reminders and tips before you begin:
 - For this lab, we're implementing a slightly modified version of Conway's Game of Life, such that we're treating the area beyond the bounds of the world as dead cells, instead of being infinite.
 - You can assume that each tile on the board will always be `Tileset.NOTHING` or `Tileset.CELL`.
-- (0, 0) is the bottom left of the board.
+- As a reminder, (0, 0) is the bottom left of the board.
 - Comments have been provided for you above each method, as well as in the form of TODO comments for the methods you'll be implementing.
-Make sure to read them!

 {: .warning}
 Make sure you've read through the tips and reminders above!
 We'll assume you understand them in the next sections.

-### `nextEvolution`
+### `nextGeneration`

 As we mentioned earlier, the world of Conway's Game of Life is a two-dimensional grid of cells, with each cell existing as dead or alive.
 The status of those cells will change